Explorer

 Geography

-The other major ranges in the region include the Santa Catalina Mountains to the north, Tucson Mountains to the west, Santa Rita Mountains to the south and the Tortolita Mountains to the northwest.
+The Rincon Mountains are a prominent mountain range in southern Arizona.
+These peaks are one of the five major mountain ranges surrounding the Tucson Valley.
+The other significant ranges include the Santa Catalina Mountains to the north, Tucson Mountains to the west, Santa Rita Mountains to the south, and the Tortolita Mountains to the northwest.

-Elevations range from around 2,800 feet (853 m) up to the summit of Mica Mountain .
-The range spans 33 miles (53 km) in length, trending in a southwest to northeast direction.
-The Rincon Mountain range measures roughly 28 miles (45 km) wide.
+Elevations range from around 2,800 feet (853 m) up to the summit of Mica Mountain at 8,665 feet (2,641 m).
+The range spans 33 miles (53 km), trending southwest to northeast.
+The Rincons are roughly 28 miles (45 km) wide.

 Geology

-These peaks, along with other nearby ranges, share a unique geological history.
-The range was formed by a series of both volcanic activity and fault blocking beginning around 50 million years ago.
+These peaks and other nearby sky island ranges share a unique geological history.
+The range was formed by volcanic activity and fault blocking beginning around 50 million years ago.
+Southeastern Arizona was subject to widespread volcanic activity caused by the North American tectonic plate thrusting over the Pacific Plate.

-Major peaks within the range include Mica Mountain, Rincon Peak, Forest Hill, Spud Rock and North Star Peak.
+Major peaks within the range include Mica Mountain, Rincon Peak, Forest Hill, Spud Rock, and North Star Peak.

 Ecology